Symphogear: Antagonists

-Debuting in Symphogear XV.
-She was awakened from her slumber by Fudo Kazanari and Noble Red, and reborn into the body of Miku Kohinata.
-Her name references the Shem HaMephorash.
+Debuting in Symphogear XV, Shem-Ha Mephorash was awakened from her slumber by Fudo Kazanari and Noble Red, and reborn into the body of Miku Kohinata.

 Media

-On November 20, 2022, it was announced at the end of the "Symphogear Live 2020→2022" concert that a new project in the Symphogear franchise was being developed, to be released at an unannounced date.
+On November 20, 2022, it was announced at the end of the "Symphogear Live 2020→2022" concert that a new project in the Symphogear franchise was being developed and would be released at an unannounced date.

 Manga

 A manga series illustrated by Dan Yoshii was serialized in Kadokawa Shoten's Newtype Ace magazine from December 10, 2011, to March 9, 2013.
 Its chapters were collected in three tankōbon volumes, released from May 10, 2012, to July 10, 2013.

 A spin-off manga by Tsutanoha, titled Senki Kanshoku Symphogear: Shirabe Meshi (戦姫完食シンフォギア〜調めし〜), began serialization in Takeshobo's Storia Dash website on June 11, 2021.
 The series is set in an alternate universe where the characters who died during the events of the main series have come back to life.
 Its chapters have been collected into individual tankōbon volumes, with the first one released on March 30, 2022.
-As of April 16, 2025, six volumes have been released.
+As of December 17, 2025, seven volumes have been released.

 Anime

 The anime, produced by Satelight and Encourage Films, began airing in Japan on Tokyo MX between January 6, 2012, and March 30, 2012.
 Nico Nico simulcast the series in Japan.
 The opening theme was "Synchrogazer" performed by Nana Mizuki, and the ending theme was "Meteor Light" performed by Ayahi Takagaki, with multiple character and insert songs performed by Aoi Yūki, Nana Mizuki, Ayahi Takagaki, Minami Takayama, and Yuka Iguchi used throughout the season.
 Discotek Media released this season on subtitled Blu-ray Disc in North America on October 27, 2020.

-On September 5, 2012, Thomas Romain, an animator on the series, wrote on Twitter "for the ones who liked Symphogear, there will be good news soon!", later revealing on October 6, 2012, that production on a second season has begun.
+On September 5, 2012, Thomas Romain – an animator on the series – wrote on Twitter "for the ones who liked Symphogear, there will be good news soon!", later revealing on October 6, 2012, that production on a second season has begun.
 The second season, titled Senki Zesshō Symphogear G, aired between July 4 and September 26, 2013.
 The opening theme for the second season was "Vitalization" performed by Nana Mizuki, and the ending theme was "Next Destination" performed by Ayahi Takagaki, with multiple new character and insert songs performed by Aoi Yūki, Nana Mizuki, Ayahi Takagaki, Yōko Hikasa, Yoshino Nanjō, Ai Kayano, and Yuka Iguchi used throughout the season.
 Discotek Media released this season on subtitled Blu-ray Disc in North America on January 26, 2021.